Slade-de-Plater/app-wireframe/README.md

 ## features

-submit tasks, with date, discirption, assignie, and status you are able to quickly mark a task as DONE and delete tasks that are done.
+* Submit tasks, with date, discirption, Assigned To, and status
+* You are able to quickly mark a task as DONE
+* delete tasks that are done.

 ## development environment
 * ninjamock